fede118/fede118/README.md

 - 👀 I’m interested in Android Development and continue learning more about programming in general

-- 🌱 I’m currently learning advanced kotling features and implementing the things I learn in my [MovieKnight app](https://github.com/fede118/MovieKnight) (currently WIP) in my free time.
-It still needs a lot of work but I'm working on it 💪
+- 🌱 I’m currently learning Jetpack Compose -> [MyStock app](https://github.com/fede118/MyStockApp) It still needs a lot of work but I'm working on it 💪

-  Note: I really enjoy creating this app because it mixes 2 things I really like programming + movies :D

 - 📫 You can reach me at: fede.cano118@gmail.com or https://www.linkedin.com/in/federico-cano-348505178/